countervolts/Google-Wifi-Router-Bypasser/README.md

 ## how did you figure this out??
-I didnt ALL CREDIT GOES TOWARDS THIS GUY [jet851](https://www.youtube.com/@jet851) heres the [video](https://www.youtube.com/watch?v=sABFw3q69eg)
+I didnt ALL CREDIT GOES TOWARDS THIS GUY [jet851](https://www.youtube.com/@jet851) heres the [video](https://www.youtube.com/watch?v=sABFw3q69eg) this simply automates the entire process with little human interaction need

 ## how to use
 - download python. [video](https://www.youtube.com/watch?v=YKSpANU8jPE)